square/connect-api-specification/README.md

 The [Connect Examples](https://github.com/square/connect-api-examples/tree/master/connect-examples/) are working sample applications that you can copy from to build your own.

-Should you need them we've also published the protocol buffer files that define the public API: https://github.com/square/connect-protos

 Connect v2 API Specifications
 =============================